appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 # Table

-This page explains how to use a Table widget to display data in rows and columns, trigger actions based on user row selection, and work with paginated data sets of any size.sizable paginated data sets.
+This page explains how to use a Table widget to display data in rows and columns, trigger actions based on user row selection, and work with paginated data sets of any size.

 <VideoEmbed host="youtube" videoId="-rzePEV2QQ8" title="Using the Table Widget" caption="Using the Table Widget"/>

-## Display static data
+## Display data

-To display static data in a Table widget, you can use the **Table Data** property.
+To display data in a Table widget, you can use the **Table Data** property.

  The data should be specified as an array of objects, where each object in the array represents a row, and the properties of the object represent the columns in the table.
 In the given example, the table has four columns: `step`, `task`, and `status`.